Pennsylvania Route 42: Lycoming and Sullivan counties

 PA 42 enters Jordan Township in Lycoming County and continues through more agricultural and wooded areas with some residences.
 The road heads into more forested areas with a few homes and passes west of the community of Unityville, turning northwest and intersecting PA 118.
 The route curves back to the north and runs through more woodland with some farm fields and homes.
 PA 42 continues through agricultural areas and heads into Franklin Township, turning to the northwest and passing through more farmland and woodland with a few residences.
 The road heads through woods as it comes to a junction with the northern terminus of PA 239.
 The route continues west-northwest through more farms and woods with homes, passing through North Mountain.
 The road turns more to the northwest and briefly passes through a corner of Penn Township.

 PA 42 heads into Davidson Township in Sullivan County, turning to the north and passing through wooded areas with some fields and homes.
 The road curves to the northwest as it heads through forests, turning to the west and coming to an intersection with US 220 in Beech Glen.
 At this point, the route turns north to form a concurrency with US 220 on the Appalachian Throughway, heading through a mix of farmland and woodland with a few residences.
 The road crosses the Muncy Creek and PA 42 splits from US 220 in Muncy Valley by heading northwest on an unnamed road.
 The route runs north through forested areas, crossing the Trout Run into Shrewsbury Township.
 The road heads northwest before turning to the north, continuing through dense forests.
 PA 42 passes through wooded areas with a few homes, curving more to the northeast and becoming Eagles Mere Avenue.
 The road turns to the east and enters the borough of Eagles Mere, passing through residential areas to the south of Eagles Mere Lake.
 The route heads back into Shrewsbury Township and becomes unnamed again, winding east through more dense forests.
 PA 42 heads into Laporte Township and turns to the northeast, passing to the west of Celestial Lake.
 The road turns to the east and continues through forested areas with some homes, heading into the borough of Laporte.
-Here, PA 42 becomes Main Street and passes homes with a few businesses before ending at another intersection with US 220.
+Here, PA 42 becomes Main Street and passes homes with a few businesses, heading to the north of the Sullivan County Courthouse, before ending at another intersection with US 220.